-Payson is right – is Scriptural – when he says: “If we would do much for God, we must ask much of God: we must be men of prayer.”
-If our prayers are not answered – always answered, but not necessarily granted – the fault must be entirely in ourselves, and not in God.
+Edward Payson is right – is Scriptural – when he says: “If we would do much for God, we must ask much of God: we must be men of prayer.”
+If our prayers are not answered, or always answered but not necessarily granted, the fault must be entirely in ourselves, and not in God.
 God delights to answer prayer, and He has given us His word that He will answer.

 Fellow-laborers in His vineyard, it is quite evident that our Master desires us to ask, and to ask much.
 He tells us we glorify God by doing so!
 Nothing is beyond the scope of prayer which is not beyond the will of God – and we do not desire to go beyond His will.

-Shall we begin today to be men of prayer, if we have never done so before?
+Shall we begin today to be men and women of prayer, if we have never done so before?
 Let us not put it off till a more convenient season.
 God wants me to pray.
-The dear Saviour wants me to pray.
+The dear Savior wants me to pray.
 He needs my prayers.
 So much – in fact, everything – depends upon prayer.
 How dare we hold back?

 Let us get a fresh vision of Christ in all His glory, and a fresh glimpse of all the “riches of His glory” which He places at our disposal, and of all the mighty power given unto Him.
 Then let us get a fresh vision of the world and all its needs.
 The world was never so needy as it is today!

-The wonder is, not that we pray so little, but that we can ever get up from our knees if we realize our own need, the needs of our home and our loved ones, the needs of our pastor and the church, the needs of our city – of our country – of the heathen and Mohammedan world!
+The wonder is, not that we pray so little, but that we can ever get up from our knees if we realize our own need, the needs of our home and our loved ones, the needs of our pastor and the church, the needs of our city and of our country, and the needs of the unbelievers throughout the world!
 All these needs can be met by the riches of God in Christ Jesus.
 Paul had no doubt about this – nor have we.
-Yes!
-“My God shall supply all your need according to His riches in glory, in Christ Jesus” (Phil.
+Yes! “...My God shall supply all your need according to His riches in glory by Christ Jesus” (Phil.
 4:19).
 But to share His riches we must pray, for the same Lord is rich unto all that call upon Him (Rom.
 10:12).

-– Taken from The Kneeling Christian by an unknown Christian.
+– Adapted from The Kneeling Christian by an unknown Christian.